 Trade Shows

 Trade shows provide many businesses within an industry the opportunity to connect with potential customers.
 They are a chance to connect face to face while establishing or reinforcing brand reputation and industry expertise among a field of competitors.
-They’re a great opportunity to share some marketing swag, too!
+They’re a great opportunity to share some branded swag, too!

 Executive Retreats